Lab 11: a Rational class

 d d

-• Rational minus(Rational that)
+• Rational minus(Rational that): returns the difference

-between this
+between this and that.
+Use the

-methods just described to write
+plus and minus methods just described to write

 this one.

-: returns the product of
+• Rational times(Rational that): returns the product of

-and that
+this and that.
+Recall that

 n1 n2 n1*n2